google/minijail/minijail0.5.md

 This is, if the first argument to read is 0, then allow the syscall;
 else, block the syscall, return -1, and set **errno** to EBADF.

-## Seccomp\_Filter Policy Writing
+## Seccomp_Filter Policy Writing

-Determining policy for seccomp\_filter can be time consuming.
+Determining policy for seccomp_filter can be time consuming.
 System calls are often named in arch-specific, or legacy tainted, ways.
 E.g., geteuid versus geteuid32.
 On process death due to a seccomp filter rule, the offending system call number will be supplied with a best guess of the ABI defined name.
 This information may be used to produce working baseline policies.
-However, if the process being contained has a fairly tight working domain, using **tools/generate\_seccomp\_policy.py** with the output of **strace \-f \-e raw=all \<program\>** can generate the list of system calls that are needed.
+However, if the process being contained has a fairly tight working domain, using **tools/generate_seccomp_policy.py** with the output of **strace -f -e raw=all \<program\>** can generate the list of system calls that are needed.
 Note that when using libminijail or minijail with preloading, supporting initial process setup calls will not be required.
 Be conservative.

-It's also possible to analyze the binary checking for all non-dead functions and determining if any of them issue system calls.
+It\'s also possible to analyze the binary checking for all non-dead functions and determining if any of them issue system calls.
 There is no active implementation for this, but something like code.google.com/p/seccompsandbox is one possible runtime variant.